Schloss Gobelsburg: History

 Winemaking on the estate dates to the 1100s.
 Production history dates to 1171.
 It is the oldest winery in the Danube.
 Pinot Noir grapes were introduced to the Langenlois by the monks of Stift Zwettl, who brought them from Burgundy.

 From the mid-1700s, Gobelsburg Messwein was well-known and well-regarded.
 After World War II, the Kamptal area was occupied by the Soviet Union, who confiscated for their own use the best vintages of many wineries, including those of Schloss Gobelsburg.

-Father Bertrand Baumann managed the estate from 1958 through 1980 but only fully retired in 1995.
+Father Bertrand Baumann managed the estate from 1958 through 1980, but only fully retired in 1995.
 In 1980 management was taken over by Karl Burger and in 1990 by Andreas Schmid.
-In 1996 Eva and Michael Moosbrugger, took responsibility of the building and the winery.
+In 1996 Eva and Michael Moosbrugger took responsibility of the building and the winery.

 Estate

 Wine production at the castle dates back several centuries.
 After taking over in 1996, Michael Moosbrugger (who was initially supported by wine producer Willi Bründlmayer) focussed on vineyard work and vinification according to quality standards based on certain monastic principles.

 Of the 39 hectares under vines around the Kamptal village of Langenlois, Gobelsburg's premium vineyards are the rocky, terraced Zöbinger Heiligenstein and Grub, mostly for Riesling, as well as the lower-lying Lamm and Gaisberg vineyards, whose sand and loess soils are mainly planted with Grüner Veltliner.
 The Grüner Veltliner varietal makes up 50% of total production, followed by Riesling (25%), St. Laurent (8%), Zweigelt and Pinot noir (both 6%), and Merlot (5%).
-Vineyard work is done by hand and mostly follows organic practice, although as of 2022 the vineyard isn't certified as organic.
+Vineyard work is done by hand and mostly follows organic practice, although as of 2022 the vineyard was not certified as organic.
 A considerable proportion of Gobelsburg wines is exported.